Rayn2402/ThePetaleProject/README.md

 - Clone this repo: ```git clone https://github.com/Rayn2402/ThePetaleProject.git```
 - Move into the directory: ```cd ThePetaleProject/```
 - Create a virtual environment with conda: ```conda env create --file settings/env.yml```
+- Activate your new environment: ```conda activate petale```

 ## Test the implementation
-To run the same experiments as in our work, using randomly generated data in ```data``` directory, you can write the following lines in your terminal.
-Records of the experiments are stored in ```records/experiments``` directory as they are completed.
+You can write the following lines in a terminal to replicate our experiments using randomly generated data stored in the ```data``` directory.
+Records of the experiments will be stored in ```records/experiments``` directory as they will be completed.

-- VO2:
+- VO2 peak:
 ```python replicate_study.py -d generated -t vo2```

 - Obesity (w/o SNPs):